-How to Become a DevOps Architect: Advice from 3 Experts
+How to Become A DevOps Architect: Advice From Experts

 Pick a random romantic comedy to stream, and odds are weirdly good that one of the leads is an architect.
 It’s unlikely they’re a DevOps architect, though.
 But while the job hasn’t yet captured the public imagination, it’s an essential part of the tech world.
 Without it, DevOps engineering would devolve into chaos.

 Before we get into why that’s the case, let’s define DevOps.
 Linguistically, it’s a mashup of “development” and “operations.”
 Functionally, DevOps teams have three core responsibilities, according to Mustafa Khokhawala, senior DevOps architect at Stocktwits.
 One of them is infrastructure automation, or automating the allocation of hardware like servers and databases.
 Another is continuous integration — constantly testing new code and merging it into existing software.
 The last, reliability engineering, involves building smart monitoring features that alert engineers to security and functionality issues.

 That may sound simple enough, but especially at an enterprise scale, it requires large teams of DevOps engineers working in sync.
 A DevOps architect essentially engineers the DevOps engineers, setting clear standards that ensure alignment.